Weaning Colts Part 3; Wardell Quarter Horses

 - Lynn Kohr

 All foals should be gentle, well-handled, and broke to lead before weaning.
-I usually wean at 4-5 months depending on number of foals to wean.
+I usually wean at 4-5 months depending on the number of foals I have to wean.
 I like to have the stud colts cut and turned back out with their moms for at least two weeks before weaning.
 I also vaccinate and brand when I get the stud colts in to geld.
 I deworm at 60 days or sometimes earlier.

 My weaning process involves putting the mares and foals in runs/pens next to each other, as it is less stressful.
-I put the mares on the outside 2 pens and the foals side by side- each foal has their Momma on one side and their best buddy foal on one side.
+I put the mares on the outside 2 pens and the foals side by side- each foal has their momma on one side and their best buddy foal on one side.
 The foals have been eating grain with mares all along so the feed is not much of a change for them.
 I leave them next to each other for 4-5 days then move the babies to a larger pen and turn mares out of sight in the next couple of days.
 After 10 days to 2 weeks foals are then turned back to their regular pasture with a babysitter (old mare or gelding).
 The foals adjust quickly and with very little trauma or anxiety.

 My next interview is with Jill Lane of Jill Lane Quarter Horses.
 Are you planning your weaning process?

 I am a barrel and pole horse trainer, giving springtime barrel racing and pole bending clinics and workshops, competing in barrel racing and pole bending futurities while marketing our horses for sale.
 I am a Mom of 3: Sage, Cedar, and Stratton.
 And wife of...